JSON Documentation

 }

-BrainzPlayer on the ListenBrainz website playing a video from Spotify¶
+BrainzPlayer on the ListenBrainz website playing a video from Spotify

-Note that even though the origin_url
+Note that even though the origin_url is https://open.spotify.com, we set music_service

 to spotify.com (see above note).